-The Trust schools are committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to specific school e-safety/online safety policy.
+The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
+We follow the guidance set out in Annex C (KCSIE September 2020) Please refer to school specific e-safety/online safety policy.